Komodo/komodo-website/src/pages/blog/2014-03/komodo-edit-is-now-on-github.html.md

     Numbering](https://github.com/Komodo/macros#incremental-numbering) - inserts
     a number into a column selection, incrementing the number for every line

+For a more complete overview of our repos, check out [our GitHub Organization page][github org].

 ## Git Functionality inside Komodo

 *What about Komodo itself - does it support Git?*